-“Segmentation isn’t a new concept or practice, but our tools to make our communications more personalized are expanding and becoming more sophisticated,” notes Judi Cousineau, Director of Consulting Services for Perkuto.
+“Segmentation isn’t a new concept or practice, but our tools to make our communications more personalized are expanding and becoming more sophisticated,” notes Judi Cousineau, Senior Director of Services for Perkuto.

 As an example, a private higher education network comprised of 20+ campuses worldwide successfully leveraged dynamic content to personalize communications by campus, language, program of study interest, social media icons, and social links.
 One of their first campaigns resulted in an increased click-to-success conversion by 22%.
 And when your success metric is new enrollment applications, even a single-digit increase—let alone a double-digit lift—is significant!